JCSDA/jedi-docs/docs/inside/jedi-components/oops/applications/localensembleda.rst

 Localization supported in the ensemble solvers
 ----------------------------------------------

-Observation-space :math:`R-localization` is used in all local solvers.
+Observation-space :math:`R-localization` is used in all local solvers following `Frolov et al, 2024 <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2023MS003692>`_.
 The :code:`obs localizations` syntax specifies a sequence of obs localizations for each obs space.
 Localization is initialized to all ones internally and is refined (multiplied) with each subsequent localization in the list.
 In other words, we assume that localizations are separable.

-Localization sequence is specified as following for each obs space:
+The horizontal localization sequence is specified as following for each obs space:

 .. code-block:: yaml